cmcgeeIE/mclean_leads_site/_posts/2024_07_06_long_live_the_king.md

+---
+layout: post
+title: "Long Live the King"
+date: 2024-07-06
+categories: jekyll update
+---
-# Betrayal is an Unavoidable Aspect of Life
+Betrayal is unavoidable.

 I’ll bet even you have betrayed yourself in the past.